9Ahmed6/capstone-project-zaka/README.md

 schemas/action_library.json
 ```

-The video pipeline detects hands or split the video into chunks.
+The video pipeline detects hands and splits the video into chunks first.
 Then the action library is loaded after the system has already created a motion chunk and extracted HandX-style features from that chunk.

 At that point, Qwen-VL receives:

 - the motion features for one chunk
 - the list of allowed action labels
 - visual cues for each action label
+- sampled frames from that chunk

 The action library acts like the system's controlled vocabulary.
 It tells Qwen-VL which labels it should choose from.